abdrahmansoltan/Learning-Notes/Databases/PostgreSQL.md

   be unique to each row
 - If you already know the name of the database you want to connect to, you can write `psql name_of_database` and that would be equivalent to `psql postgres` `\c name_of_database`
   - `psql <database name> <username>` --> to connect to database as user ..

 ---

+### pgAdmin

+- pgAdmin is a GUI for postgres, it's used to manage and interact with databases.
+- It can connect to a local or remote database.

+---